leondutoit/pydatsci/notes/day3.md

 ### Flask, the db and analysis

 To use our analysis tools from the web to deliver data to the browser (for visualisation) we extend the `dashboard/app.py` file.
-We are going to do two main things: replace the hello function with a new body.
-Add more URLs that are mapped to the data analysis library.

 ```python
 import sqlite3